windKusanagi/ionic-3-Cordova_admob/README.md

-This is a small ionic hybrid apps that using cordova-admob api to show ads.
+This is a small ionic hybrid app using cordova-admob api to show ads.

 ## How to use this template